tatigabru/kaggle-rsna/README.md

 The classes were well-distributed
 ![classes](pics/classes_distr.png)

-Fog.
-2 Classes distribution in the training dataset.
+Fig. 2 Classes distribution in the training dataset.

 ## Metrics
 The evaluation metric was provided in the challenge.
 The models were evaluated using the mean average precision (mAP) at different intersection-over-union (IoU) thresholds.
 [See evaluation here](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/overview/evaluation).